acourses/r3_course_project/CodeBook.md

 ###test/subject_test.txt###
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+###tidy_data_set.txt###
+The resulting dataset with the average of each variable for each activity and each subject.

+activity - activity identifier.

+subject - subject identifier

+The rest 66 columns represent features vector for mean" and "std" variables.

+Each row identifies mean values of features for the activity performed by the subject.